WAC Clearinghouse Writing Guide

 Documenting Sources Using Numbered Notes & A Bibliography

-The end documentation in the CMS note system is called a Notes page.
-It is a list located at the end of a document or book containing all the bibliographic information needed to find out more about cited source material.
-Each note is called an endnote.
+The end documentation in the CMS notes system is called a "Notes" page.
+It is a list located at the end of a document or book containing all the bibliographic information needed to find out more about cited source material and only contains sources actually cited in the document.
+The numbers in the list directly correspond to the in-text superscripted number citing the source material.

-The Notes page is a selective bibliography and does not include a full accounting of sources related to or consulted before you began writing your document, but only those actually cited.
+A Notes page is both different and separate from a dedicated bibliography.
 In the case of a limited number of citations, footnotes at the bottom of each page may replace the endnotes.

 In addition to bibliographic information, each note may contain content that is indirectly relevant to your topic, but which may be tangentially interesting or useful to your reader: your research challenges, conflicting evidence and disagreements among experts, for instance, would fall into this category.